 Your citizenship certificate is issued in the name you gave on your application form.
 This was your legal name at the time the Department of Home Affairs approved your citizenship.

 Your citizenship certificate is an important legal document.
 You will need it when you apply for an Australian passport.

 If you have lost your citizenship certificate and require a replacement, please visit the Department of Home Affairs immigration and citizenship website.

-If you unable to attend your citizenship ceremony for any reason, please follow the instructions found in your invitation letter.
+If you are unable to attend your citizenship ceremony for any reason, please follow the instructions found in your invitation letter.

 If you miss your ceremony, you will receive another invitation from the City or the Department of Home Affairs.